-A four-day ski trip for a family of four at a top ski resort can cost $2,500 to $3,000, including lodging, lift tickets and kids' lessons but before airfare, meals, or equipment rental.
-Taking your ski trip over the Christmas school break will cause your costs to jump higher, while aiming for early- or late-season windows will help you save money.
+A four-day ski trip for a family of four at a top ski resort can cost $2,500 to $3,000, including lodging, lift tickets, and kids' lessons but before airfare, meals, or equipment rental.
+Taking your ski trip over the Christmas school break will cause your costs to jump even higher, while aiming for early- or late-season windows will help you save money.

 Here are tips to make sure you pay less of the green stuff for your family vacation in the white stuff.

 Air ticket prices are based on a surge pricing model, which is a fancy way of saying it's all about supply and demand.
 The old trick of saving money by flying into a local regional airport doesn't always hold up in ski destinations during peak season.
 For example, flights to Denver International, the largest hub for Colorado ski vacations, will typically be cheaper than flights to smaller airports during ski season.